blazarecki/NpmHandler/README.md

 }
 ```

-You can also specified the absolute path for npm (useful when using multiple versions)
+You can also specified the absolute or relative path to npm executable (useful when using multiple versions)

 ```
 {